INDEPENDENCE GREENWAY;

 To start from Lt.
 Ross Park parking lot [Central Section]; From Route 1 take the Lowell St exit and travel west.
 When the road splits bear left on Johnson St. Just before you cross over a bridge turn left into Lt.
 Ross Park.
 A small street sign marks the entrance.

 The Independence Greenway follows the rail bed of the Salem & Lowell Railroad, which was a branch line of the Boston & Lowell Railroad and ran off the Essex Railroad in Peabody to Tewksbury where it met the Lowell & Lawrence Railroad at Tewksbury Jct.
 The line was chartered in 1848 and opened in 1850.
-A gap exists in the middle of the trail where I-95 and Route 1 cut through the old rail line.
-An on-road connection joins the Eastern & Western Sections together.
-Just off this on-road connection is the start of the Peabody Rail Trail, part of the Border to Boston Trail .
+The Independence Greenway; Eastern Section travels from the Middleton border Southeast, through West Peabody to I-95 and Route 1 where a Gap exists, because of these highways.
+An on-road connection then bypasses the highway and connects to the Independence Greenway; Western Section in Peabody, where it continues East.
+Between the Eastern & Western Sections you can connect to the Southern End of the Peabody Rail Trail, part of the Border to Boston Trail; North Central Section .
+See; INDEPENDENCE GREENWAY .

-The Border to Boston Trail is part of the EAST COAST GREENWAY , a planned biking & hiking route stretching 3,000 miles from Maine to Florida.
+The Border to Boston Trail is part of the EAST COAST GREENWAY , a planned biking & hiking route stretching 3,000 miles from Maine South, to Florida.
 When complete it will traverse 15 states with a mostly off-road path.

-Starting from the Russell Street parking lot [Western End]; Cross Russell St to a Map Board.
+Starting from the Russell Street parking lot in West Peabody [Western End]; Cross Russell St to a Map Board.
 Maps & informational signs all along the trail.
-The paved Independence Greenway; Western Section travels East through the woods and along the Ipswich River.
+The paved Independence Greenway; Western Section travels East, through the woods and along the Ipswich River.
 After 0.6 miles the trail opens up as you follow a power line.
 A causeway crosses the Norris Brook Wetlands at 1.5 miles.
 Cross Russell St and enter a commercial corridor before crossing Lowell St at 2.2 miles.
 This brings you to a bench overlooking Crystal Pond on your left.
 At the edge of the pond are two headstones that describe the deceased as having been accused of witchcraft.
 Enter the woods, then cross a causeway between a large marsh.
-The trail travels underneath Johnson St where it turns north off the old rail bed.
+The trail travels underneath Johnson St where it turns North, off the old rail bed.

 This brings you to the Lt.
 Ross Park parking lot at 2.9 miles.

-On-Road Eastern & Western Sections Connector:
+Independence Greenway; Eastern & Western Sections on-road Connector:

 Independence Greenway; Eastern Section:

-Starting from Peabody Road; [Re-zeroing Mileage] The paved Independence Greenway; Western Section continues East along the old rail bed.
+Starting from Peabody Road; [Re-zeroing Mileage] The paved Independence Greenway; Western Section travels East, along the old rail bed.
 The trail follows Proctor Brook and a small marsh along your left.
 You come alongside Lowell St for a bit before traveling along Marble Meadows Conservation Area.
 At 1 mile the trail utilizes the sidewalk along Lowell St. Use the cross-light to cross Prospect St, then turn left and use the cross-light to cross Lowell St back to the paved trail.
 The trail travels behind residential backyards before ending at the Lehey Clinic parking lot after 1.5 miles, next to Route 128.
 If you continue straight along the road you'll come to the North Shore Mall.

 HH